ExpressLRS/Docs/docs/quick-start/rx-bootloader.md

 - Setting the External RF module to PPM mode helps.
 - Check if the receiver have its LED lighting up or if it's powered.
-- Check whether you've set your Max Bauds to 115200, specially if you're using a QX7 or an X9D (OneBit Firmwares).
+- Check whether you've set your Max Bauds to 115200, specially if you're using a QX7 or an X9D (on OneBit Firmwares or EdgeTX).
 If so, put it back to 400k and try again.

 **You can now proceed to the next step!**